 Industrial manipulators are frequently used when:

-• A product must be moved to a location that is not easily or quickly accessible for a person to reach, such as a very tall shelf
+- A product must be moved to a location that is not easily or quickly accessible for a person to reach, like a very tall shelf

 The ability for the manipulator to move products outside of its center of mass becomes increasingly important as you start working with heavier loads or products that are awkwardly shaped, as other types of machines (including industrial balancers with cables) don’t play as nicely with products that aren’t relatively light or standard in shape.